The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/best-in-slot.md

     link: 76244ceb-8cec-49c9-898e-3e7610d6ccf6
   - type: etro
     description: >-
-      **The piety requirements vary depending on your p7 strat for akh morns.
+      **The piety requirements vary depending on your P7 strat for Akh Morns.
       332 requires more GCD healing while 611 is laxer.**

-      * A very good amount of piety for prog and a slow GCD to help conserve mp.
+      * A very good amount of piety for prog and a slow GCD to help conserve mana.

       * Suggested if you're currently progging the fight
     name: 322 DSR set
     link: ec325832-c1d5-4120-839c-60f9576e23cc
   - type: etro
     description: >-
-      **The piety requirements vary depending on your P7 strat for akh morns.
+      **The piety requirements vary depending on your P7 strat for Akh Morns.
       332 requires more GCD healing while 611 is laxer.**

-      * If you use this set with 332 or you're unsure how to properly manage your mana you will oom.
+      * If you use this set with 332 or if you're unsure how to properly manage your mana you will run out of mana.

       * Suggested if you want to optimize after clearing
     link: a4876dd0-8535-403d-b2bd-293e3663c400